 Tony: I am yeah.
 I’m a bit jumpy.
 If you choose to go into that arena, you’re putting yourself out there and you can’t gauge how drunk they are.
 This is Benidorm.
 And they’re very, very drunk.

 Me and Derren had only just come out so we had our wits about us.
 It could have been much worse.
 I am more jumpy now especially when they start grabbing you.
 I don’t let them.
 I make them stop.
 "Don’t touch me!"

 It might come across as a bit rude but I’m protecting my face.

 How have you found the reaction in Benidorm to Liam being back?

-AG: With the fans?
+Adam: With the fans?
 It’s been really really lovely.
 My character’s quite timid, I suppose in many ways, people are more gentle with me.
 I don’t get people piling on me, like they pile on Tony.
 Everyone’s been really warm and generous about me being back.

-TM: Even when they’re being physical, they’re still being lovely.
+Tony: Even when they’re being physical, they’re still being lovely.
 They’re just boisterous with me.
 They always are.
 At a stag party last year they just piled on me and pushed me to the floor.

 In the meantime, I’ve twisted my knee and one of the runners is saying "Get off him!"
 And there’s me with ten stags on me!
 You have to be a little cautious while maintaining the friendliness.
 The more the show goes on the level of that goes up and up.
 The crew are good when we go out though they look after us.